Lercerss/SOEN343/README.md

 ### Database Setup

-Create a config file called `.env` in the root directory of the project with the following contents:
+Create a config file called `.env` in anansiBE/ (located in the root directory of the project) with the following contents:

 ```dosini
 MYSQL_PASSWORD="<password>"